BarlowR/BarlowR.github.io/content/trips/2025-02-20-roldanillo-colombia/RoldanilloColombia20250220.md

 #### Hiking to launch

 Barry, Barry's wife Tess, Kirby and I decided to hike up to launch.
 We met up at Barry and Tess's place in the north of Rolda.
 I was begrudgingly carrying my full weight kit.
 We had identified a trail on caltopo that diverged from the main road near town and wound its way through a canyon and then up a secondary road straight to launch.

 We started the hike on the road.
-Around two miles in, where the trail diverge from the road on the map, we found nothing but a cow feeding stall behind a barbed wire fence.
+Around two miles in, where the trail diverged from the road on the map, we found nothing but a cow feeding stall behind a barbed wire fence.
 After some searching, we spotted what appeared to be a cow path leading away from the stall.
 This was where the trail was marked on the map.
 In the spirit of adventure, we decided to try following it.

 {%- include photo.html
     path="photos/KirbyEmerges.jpg"